 - Correct refrigerant charging and ductwork sealing.

-By prioritizing installation quality, these contractors help customers achieve greater energy efficiency while reducing their environmental footprint over time.
+By prioritizing installation quality, these contractors help customers achieve greater energy efficiency while reducing their environmental footprint over time, especially when implementing sustainable HVAC systems in commercial buildings.

-Preventive maintenance isn’t just about system performance—it’s a strategic step toward sustainability.
+Preventive maintenance isn’t just about system performance, it’s a strategic step toward sustainability (and a cornerstone of many sustainable HVAC solutions).
 SNARSCA members often educate clients about the environmental and cost-saving benefits of:

 - Regular filter changes and coil cleaning.